nus-cs2113-AY2223S2/ip/docs/README.md

 <!-- Quick Start guide -->
 ## <span style="color:DarkMagenta">Quick Start</span> ⚙️
 1. Ensure you have Java 11 or above installed in your Computer.
-2. Download the latest `duke.jar` from here.
+2. Download the latest `king.jar`.
-3. Copy the file to the folder you want to use as the home folder for your Duke.
+3. Copy the file to the folder you want to use as the home folder for your King.
-4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar duke.jar command to run the application.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar king.jar command to run the application.
 5. Type the command in the command box and press Enter to execute it.
     <br/>Some example commands you can try:
     - `list`: Lists all tasks.